 Tracking bounce rates is easy, right?
 Just log into Google Analytics or Adobe Analytics and see what your bounce rates are, right?
 It becomes a bit more difficult when you have hundreds of pages to analyze.
 Or when a key page’s volume is low, yet its bounce rate is very high.
 Today’s story shows you how a media giant, which owns dozens of national and regional publications, found decreases in bounce rates on key pages and is able to automatically measure this with Outlier’s Automated Business Analysis platform

 This media company is focused on storytelling and delivers news that drives audiences to take action.
 They are constantly looking to see what the page bounce rate is for their ever-changing list of key pages.

-Recently, Outlier detected a broken relationship between the amount of bounce rates and page views on key pages.
-Previously to Oct 21st the amount of page views and bounce rates on key pages was in alignment.
+Recently, Outlier detected a broken relationship between bounce rates and page views on key pages.
+Previously to Oct 21st the number of page views and bounce rates on key pages was in alignment.
 Meaning as one metric increased the other followed.
 After October 21st, the bounce rate and page view rate were not in alignment.
-In fact, the bounce rates from key pages had decreased and was no longer aligned with the amount of people who had viewed these pages.
+In fact, the bounce rates from key pages had decreased and were no longer aligned with the number of people who had viewed these pages.
 This was great news.

 You can identify meaningful trends in your data with Outlier.
 Without Outlier, these kinds of insights would require hours, days, weeks or months of analysis.
 Outlier empowers businesses to take a deeper look at their data and uncover unexpected trends that can lead to revenue increases.
 Sign up for a custom demo to hear more about decreases in bounce rate on key pages stories.